arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![IoT Cloud Setup Device pop-up window](assets/user-manual-29.png)

 Click the **CONFIGURE** button, give your device a name, and select the type of network connection.
 In this example, we will use a Wi-Fi® connection; you can also use an Ethernet connection with your device.

+***To learn how to configure Opta in the Arduino Cloud using the two connectivity setup options, check out our tutorials for [Ethernet](https://docs.arduino.cc/arduino-cloud/hardware/ethernet) and [Wi-Fi](https://docs.arduino.cc/arduino-cloud/hardware/wifi)***

 Your Opta™ will be configured to communicate securely with the IoT Cloud; this process can take a while.

 ![IoT Cloud Setup Device pop-up window](assets/user-manual-30.png)